matecom57/mi-tutorial/docs/source/Introduction_Machine_Learning_Python_Andreas/Introduction_Machine_Learning_Python_Andreas_C02.rst

 dice “o no está divorciado” depende de un solo cliente.

-./t.sh  "The only measure of whether an algorithm will perform well on new data is the evaluation on the test set.
+The only measure of whether an algorithm will perform well on new data is the evaluation on the test set.
 However, intuitively3 we expect simple models to generalize better to new data.
 If the rule was “People older than 50 want to buy a boat,” and this would explain the behavior of all the customers, we would trust it more than the rule involving children and marital status in addition to age.
 Therefore, we always want to find the simplest model.
 Building a model that is too complex for the amount of information we have, as our novice data scientist did, is called overfitting.
 Overfitting occurs when you fit a model too closely to the particularities of the training set and obtain a model that works well on the training set but is not able to generalize to new data.
 On the other hand, if your model is too simple—say, “Everybody who owns a house buys a boat”—then you might not be able to capture all the aspects of and variability in the data, and your model will do badly even on the training set.
-Choosing too simple a model is called underfitting." >> tt.txt
+Choosing too simple a model is called underfitting."

 La única medida de si un algoritmo funcionará bien con nuevos datos es la evaluación en el conjunto de prueba.
 Sin embargo, intuitivamente3 esperamos que los modelos simples se generalicen mejor a nuevos datos.
 Si la regla fuera “Las personas mayores de 50 años quieren comprar un barco”, y esto explicaría el comportamiento de todos los clientes, confiaríamos más en ella que en la regla que incluye hijos y estado civil además de la edad.
 Por lo tanto,